StevenLOL/vardial2018_dfs_stevendu2018/temp.md

 Vector representation based approach

-Vector representation approach intend to convert text data in variable-length pieces of text into a length fixed low dimension vector.
+Vector representation approach intends to convert text data in variable-length pieces of text into a length fixed low dimension vector.
 There are many works have been done in this direction (Kim, 2014; Wieting et al., 2015; Kusner et al., 2015; Kenter et al., 2016; Ye et al., 2017), only two basic approaches are investigated: vector representation through take mean word vector and through doc2vec from the work in distributed representation of sentences and documents (Le and Mikolov, 2014).

 Mean word vector system